andersbll/cudarray/README.md

 ### Citation
-If you use CUDArray for research, please cite the technical report:
+If you use CUDArray for research, please cite the [technical report][techreport]:

     @techreport{larsen2014cudarray,
       author = "Larsen, Anders Boesen Lindbo",